Westfield, WRT to combine, spin off Australia, NZ shopping malls

 “Westfield’s international business and its Australian/NZ business have both grown in scale and quality to the stage where they can now stand on their own,” Westfield Group’s Chairman Frank Lowy said in a statement.

-The new Scentre Group will have total assets of A$28.5 billion ($26.04 billion) comprising interests in 47 centers, while the new Westfield Corporation will have total assets of $17.6 billion, comprising interests in 44 centers in the United States, the United Kingdom and Europe, the company said.
+The new Scentre Group will have total assets of A$28.5 billion ($26.04 billion) comprising interests in 47 centres, while the new Westfield Corporation will have total assets of $17.6 billion, comprising interests in 44 centres in the United States, the United Kingdom and Europe, the company said.

 Under the proposal, WRT security holders will receive A$285 and 918 securities in the new Scentre Group for every 1,000 WRT securities held, and Westfield holders will receive 1,000 securities in the new Westfield Corporation and 1,246 securities in Scentre Group for every 1,000 WDC securities held.